Rena Riffel: Musical work and other projects

 According to the text trivia track on the 2010 Blu-ray release of Showgirls, one of the songs played during the film's lap-dance sequence was co-written by Riffel.

-In 2004, Riffel’s song "Geisha Girl" was featured in Oliver Robbins film Wild Roomies.
+In 2004, Riffel's song "Geisha Girl" was featured in Oliver Robbins film Wild Roomies.
 She also sang the theme song for 2007 E!
 Entertainment's series, Billionaire Heiresses, called "Livin' in the Fast Lane".
 In 2008, she starred in Coheed and Cambria's music video for "Feathers" playing the 1950s character, Judy Feathers.
 Judy Feathers is the perfect housewife with a secret of being a cannibal, killing then serving the milkman, postman, sailor, and a boyscout for dinner.
 It won Best Video in 2008 in the UK for the Kerrang!
 Awards and Rena appeared on Jimmy Kimmel Live! on March 5, 2008, with the band.

-In 2008, Riffel directed, produced, wrote, and starred in the movie Trasharella, a comedy/crime/fantasy musical.
+In 2008, Riffel directed, produced, wrote, and starred in the film Trasharella, a comedy/crime/fantasy musical.
 She edited the film herself and her production company, Rena Riffel Films, released the film on DVD through Amazon.com in 2009.

 When asked to describe Trasharella, Riffel stated, "It is a satire on B-movie horror films...
 I went against the grain and instead of trying to make this slick Hollywood film, I just let things be as they were and made it into a really bad grindhouse style exploitation film. ...it's not a dumb film, it's just 'bad'... in a good way.
 Mae West said: 'When I'm good I'm good, but when I'm bad I'm better.'
 And we use her quote in Trasharella."

 Riffel developed a musical based on Showgirls, titled Showgirls!
 The Musical and also wrote and directed a sequel to Showgirls.
-The film had its first screening in October 27, 2011, at the Laemmle Theatre's Sunset 5 in West Hollywood, California.
+The film had its first screening on October 27, 2011, at the Laemmle Theatre's Sunset 5 in West Hollywood, California.
 It played to a packed house who enjoyed the epic, which had a duration of 2 hours and 24 minutes.
 The film, now titled Showgirls 2: Penny's from Heaven received favorable reviews, with references made to David Lynch's Inland Empire by CraveOnline.com and LA Weekly.
 Showgirls 2: Penny's from Heaven was screened in arthouse theatres across the country and announced further surprise screenings on the movie website, ShowGirls2Movie.com.

 Riffel is featured on the Velvet Revolver album Contraband.